Where and How to Recycle or Dispose of Christmas Trees in California in January 2018

 Click here for

-Scouts Christmas Tree Pickup and Recycling Day comes to Napa on
+Pickup and Recycling Day comes to Napa on the Saturday, January

-hazards.
-A voluntary donation of $10 per tree is suggested and
+voluntary donation of $10 per tree is suggested and appreciated.

-Scouts will come to your door.
-Please leave a check made out to
+to your door.
+Please leave a check made out to "Boy Scouts of

-"Boy Scouts of America" in an envelope at your door.
-Please
+America" in an envelope at your door.
+Please note: Customers in

-normal service day beginning the following Monday.
-Please follow
+beginning the following Monday.
+Please follow the above tree

-the above tree preparation guidelines and cut trees over 8′ in
+preparation guidelines and cut trees over 8′ in half.
+Flocked

-half.
-Flocked trees are accepted.
-Wreaths, pumpkins, and other
+trees are accepted.
+Wreaths, pumpkins, and other holiday

-Recycling and Composting Facility, we turn all your holiday
+Composting Facility, we turn all your holiday greenery into

 - Most areas have a curbide pickup